stanford-ppl/Green-Marl/doc/tutorial.md

      [5 4 4 0 4 ]    %% nsum value for each node
      total sum = 17  %% total sum of nsum

+Congraturation again, your second Green-Marl program have been successfully executed as well.

 3-3 Looking inside the generated code (Optional)
 --------------------------------------